ILLIXR/ILLIXR/CONTRIBUTING.md

 1. Linking the issue to the PR ensures that we know which issue is being resolved, and also automatically closes the issue when the PR gets merged.

+1. Using rebases keeps the `master` and feature branch histories streamlined (minimizing branching), thus making it easier to compose feature branches for integration testing.

+If your PR has not seen activity from the ILLIXR team after a long period of time (e.g., 2 weeks),
+    feel free to contact the team directly on the GitHub Issue Conversation tab or at the Gitter forum linked below.

 # Getting Help